We are going to talk about how computers represent images, and the image features that are important when we use them in a webpage.

-Transparency is useful in many situations, specially in games where we want spacecrafts and people to move over complex backgrounds, and blend with them seamlessly.
+Transparency is useful in many situations, specially in video games where we might want, say, spacecrafts and people to move over complex backgrounds, and blend with them seamlessly.
 Image transparency is not a setting in CSS but a property of the format of the image.
 Well… GIFs and PNGs support transparency but JPGs do not.
 PNGs and GIFs do not have to have an alpha channel, but they can if we need to, while JPGs just can’t have an alpha channel.
-The price to pay for having an alpha channel is a slight increase in the size of the image; after all, we need to have an alpha channel in addition to the normal three RGB channels, so the size of a transparent image is always larger than that of its corresponding non-transparent version.
+The price to pay for having an alpha channel is a slight increase in the size of the image; after all, we need to have an alpha channel in addition to the normal three color channels, so the size of a transparent image is always larger than that of its corresponding non-transparent version.

 PNG: The winning format

 At this moment, the format that appears to have gained the favor of the internet developers is PNG.
 PNG is a good compromise of size and features.
-It is lossless so it works well with both drawings and photographs, and supports transparency, which JPEG cannot do.
-A new format, called Jpeg-2000, has transparency but it didn’t become popular so few applications support it.
+It is lossless so it works well with both drawings and photographs, and supports transparency, which JPEG does not.
+A new format, called Jpeg-2000, supports transparency but it didn’t became popular so few applications support it.
 In summary:

 Image resizing in CSS

 Adjusting the size of an image in CSS is easy, simply setting the element’s width and height properties.
-If we do not specify the width or height of an image, the browser draws the original image, in this case with 400 columns and 266 rows, so those are the dimensions that the browser will try to use to draw the picture:
+If we do not specify the width or height of an image, the browser draws the original image, e.g., the picture of the dog has 400 columns and 266 rows, so those are the dimensions that the browser will try to use to draw the picture:

-We could force the browser to scale the image into a given number of columns and rows, even if the result is not proportional to the original image:
+We can force the browser to scale the image into a given number of columns and rows, even if the result is not proportional to the original image:

 <img width="200px" height="200px" src="images/dog.png">

-Still, the best way to scale an image is to make a copy of the image with the size that we want and then load the rescaled image; telling the browser the size of the rescaled image also helps it to separate the right amount of memory for the image even before it is retrieved from the server.
+Still, the best way to scale an image is to make a copy of the image with the size that we want and then load the rescaled image; telling the browser the size of the rescaled image also helps the browser to separate the right amount of memory for the image even before we retrieve the image from the server.
 For example, ‘dog-300×200.png’ is a scaled version of the original ‘dog.png’ with 300 columns and 200 rows; let’s give all that information to the browser:

 <img width="300px" height="200px" src="images/dog-300x200.png">